pieter-van-prooijen/kondoq/README.md

 open the dev/user.clj file and execute the integrant (go) command (e.g. using C-x C-e), this will start the backend with the "dev" profile in deps.edn.
 Logging is on stdout in the cider repl buffer.

-cider-jack-in-cljs (C-c M-S or C- C-x j s) (note the upper-case S) , say "y" to the "are you sure" question and use "shadow-cljs" as the command to run.
+cider-jack-in-cljs (C-c M-S or C-c C-x j s) (note the upper-case S) , say "y" to the "are you sure" question and use "shadow-cljs" as the command to run.
 This will start shadow-cljs on the "app" build.

 Open or reload the app on http://localhost:8280 , the cljs repl should now work.